tonybruce/Traffic-Verbs-Testing-and-T-Shirts/README.md

 - Testing REST APIs
 - Introduction to GraphQL
 - Why another API? - REST weakness
-- How to use REST APIs (exercises)
+- How to use GraphQL (exercises)
-- Testing REST APIs
+- Testing GraphQL